gregm123456/coyote_interactive/audio_to_text/README.md

 ## Notes

-- Ensure the `WHISPER_MODEL` environment variable is set to the correct path of the Whisper model before running the script.
+- Provide the path to the Whisper model using the `--whisper_model` parameter.
 - The script will create the log file and its parent directory if they do not exist.